Beetlejuice Beetlejuice: Box office

 Beetlejuice Beetlejuice grossed $294.1 million in the United States and Canada, and $157.9 million in other territories, for a worldwide total of $452 million.

 In the United States and Canada, Beetlejuice Beetlejuice was released alongside The Front Room and was projected to gross $100–110 million from 4,200 theaters in its opening weekend.
 The film made $42 million on its first day, including $13 million from Thursday night previews.
 The film went on to debut with $111 million, registering the second biggest opening of September (behind It), the second biggest for Burton's career (behind Alice in Wonderland), and the third biggest opening of the year (behind Deadpool & Wolverine and Inside Out 2).
 Around 7.7 million admissions, 73% of the total weekend's box office earnings, came from the film alone.
 The opening weekend gross surpassed the entire $74 million run of the original film, unadjusted for inflation.
 The film then grossed $51.6 million in its second weekend (a drop of 54%), and $25.9 million its third weekend (a drop of 49%), beating newcomers Speak No Evil and Transformers One, and finishing in first for three consecutive weeks.
 It was eventually dethroned by The Wild Robot in its fourth weekend, grossing $16 million.
+The film ended its box office run as the sixth highest-grossing film of 2024 in the U.S. and Canada.

 Internationally, the film debuted with $36.2 million from 69 markets.
 It had the biggest openings in the UK ($9.6 million), Mexico ($6.5 million), Australia ($2.6 million), Spain ($2.5 million) and Italy ($1.7 million).

+Viewership

+According to data from Showlabs, Beetlejuice Beetlejuice ranked eighth on Netflix in the United States during the week of 5–11 May 2025.